anjanghosh963/Internship-Task3-Real-Time-Collaborative-Text-Editor/README.md

 * 📁 **Backend**: The `backend` folder is provided as-is and contains all the necessary server-side files.
 * 📦 **Frontend (Frontend file)**: Due to file size limitations, the complete frontend application is contained within the **Frontend compressed file (e.g., Frontend.rar)**. **You must extract this file** to get all the necessary frontend source code before you can run the application.

-# I've attached the Task 3 files in a RAR archive.
-You'll need to extract the archive to access the complete folder.
+# Alternatively, I've attached the Task 4 files in a `Task4.rar` archive.
+You'll need to extract the archive to access the complete folder.📎
 ---

 ## 🚀 Getting Started